Beyond Multi-Token Prediction: Pretraining LLMs with Future Summaries: Related Work

 \section{Related Work}

-\paragraph{Pitfalls of Next-Token Prediction (NTP).} While next-token prediction (NTP) is the standard loss for modern LLMs, its shortcomings are increasingly evident.
-The main issue is the mismatch between training (teacher forcing) and inference (autoregression): during training, the model sees ground-truth tokens, which encourages learning spurious correlations or “shortcuts” rather than the true data distribution. \citet{bachmann2024pitfalls} describe this as the “Clever Hans cheat”, where the model exploits trivial cues from the prefix and fails on lookahead tasks such as their path-star graph problem. \citet{nagarajanroll} further show that NTP is data-inefficient for tasks requiring a “leap of thought,” such as Sibling Discovery.
-Our approach tackles these failures by providing a more robust, long-range training signal that discourages such shortcuts.

-\paragraph{Going Beyond Immediate Next Token.} Multi-Token Prediction (MTP) addresses limitations of Next Token Prediction (NTP) by using auxiliary heads to predict future tokens~\citep{mtp}.
-DeepSeek-V3~\citep{liu2024deepseek} modifies these auxiliary heads to allow slight teacher forcing, but the key issue with both the approaches is that scaling the auxiliary heads for long-range dependencies is impractical.
-Recent work aims to improve efficiency and capture longer dependencies. \citet{mtpreg} introduce register tokens, predicting tokens $k$ steps ahead without architectural changes. \citet{thankaraj2025lookingtoken} insert lookahead tokens containing future subsequences, while \citet{liu2025mtp} use a leap-based strategy to predict non-sequential future tokens.
-However, heuristically sampling random future tokens still poses the risk of missing informative long-range signals.
-Our FSP-RevLM addresses this by \textit{predicting a learned summary of the future}, such that it can extract meaningful long-range information.
+\textbf{Beyond Multi-token Prediction.} Multi-token Prediction (MTP) extends Next-token Prediction (NTP) by introducing auxiliary heads to predict future tokens~\citep{mtp}, thereby providing a richer learning signal.
+Variants such as DeepSeek-MTP~\citep{liu2024deepseek}, Joint-token Prediction~\citep{ahn2025efficient}, and Next-latent Prediction~\citep{teoh2025next} differ in how they structure these auxiliary predictions, but they retain a common limitation: scaling auxiliary heads to capture long-range dependencies becomes impractical.
+More recent approaches attempt to improve efficiency by predicting randomly selected or non-sequential future tokens~\citep{mtpreg, thankaraj2025lookingtoken, liu2025mtp}.
+However, heuristically sampling future tokens risks missing the most informative long-range signals.
+Our approach (FSP-RevLM) addresses this by \textit{predicting a learned future summary}, such that it can extract meaningful long-range information.